juliendenize/torchaug/README.md

 - Some CPU/GPU synchronizations cannot be avoided.
 - Batch data augmentations are not completely random, meaning that random parameters are sampled for the whole batch and not each unique component.

 This library aims to remove these issues.
-It acts like a complementary library with Torchvision and does not use the same namespace.
+It acts like a complementary library to Torchvision and does not use the same namespace.
 Still, it follows the same nomenclature as Torchvision with *functional* augmentations and *transforms* class wrappers.

 To be sure to retrieve the same data augmentations as Torchvision, it has been tested on each of its augmentations.